movewp3/keycloakclient-controller/README.md

 to handle the KeycloakClients for a Keycloak Installation and a specific realm.

 This fits our need as we set up Keycloak and the realm with Helm, and we have a lot of microservices that require their own KeycloakClient.
-The Microservices are deployed via Helm and it is easy to simply deploy a KeycloakClient Resource together with the other artefacts of the Microservice and let the Operator handle the creation of the KeycloakClient in Keycloak.
+The Microservices are deployed via Helm, so it is easy to simply deploy a KeycloakClient Resource together with the other artefacts of the Microservice and let the Operator handle the creation of the KeycloakClient in Keycloak.

 ## Getting Started